robinComa/BigDataAnalytics/README.md

 BigDataAnalytics
 ================

-Provide a web UI solution to analysis large data in real time
+Provide a web UI solution to analysis large data in real time.